 2. Keep Your Web Scrapers Fresh

 Another major consideration when you’re putting your web scrapers together is how easy it’s going to be to change them when you need to later.
 This could be a simple tweak or something more fundamental depending on your goals, but it’s equally important and could make or break your success.

 Ultimately, websites are constantly changing and evolving.
 The constant flow of information is great for business, but it can be a total nightmare for web scrapers following rigid logic as when the rules change they will continue reporting even if that data is flawed and out of date.
 In some cases, they can even crash altogether, leaving you with no info and a lot of time wasted figuring out what happened.
 In order to guarantee good results, you need to be adjusting your web scrapers regularly – at least once a month – to ensure they are working optimally.

-If you don’t routinely test your data to ensure it’s being reported correctly, your scrapers can be months out of date and functionally useless and you’ll never notice.
-It’s vitally important you examine your data regularly even on small scale operations, but if you’re scraping at scale it becomes and absolute necessity to make sure you’re not pouring money into an activity that is producing absolutely nothing – or even worse actively working against you.
+If you don’t routinely test your data to ensure it’s being reported correctly, your web scrapers can be months out of date and functionally useless and you’ll never notice.
+It’s vitally important you examine your data regularly even on small-scale operations, but if you’re web scraping at scale it becomes and an absolute necessity to make sure you’re not pouring money into an activity that is producing absolutely nothing – or even worse actively working against you.